 On December 4, 2017, the Thomas Fire erupted in Ventura county and ended up as the largest wildfire in modern history, in terms of acreage burned, destroying over 280,000 acres in Ventura and Santa Barbara counties before it was contained.

-The fire also razed all vegetation over hundreds of thousands of acres of scrubland and mountainous terrain.
-Shortly after the fire was controlled, a rainstorm hit Ventura and Santa Barbara counties on January 8, 2018 dropping between 2 to 4 inches of rain over two days including an intense five-minute period where almost 0.5 inches of rain fell.
+The fire also burned vegetation over hundreds of thousands of acres of scrubland and mountainous terrain.
+Shortly after the fire was controlled, a rainstorm hit Ventura and Santa Barbara counties dropping between 2 to 4 inches of rain over two days including an intense five-minute period where almost 0.5 inches of rain fell.
 With all vegetation gone, the intense rainfall triggered massive mudslides in the Santa Ynez mountains.
 Traveling at speeds of 20 mph, these mudslides slammed into the community of Montecito below enveloping hundreds of homes, killing 21 residents and injuring 163 others.
 These mudslides were a direct result of the Thomas Fire.

 The Tubbs Fire